go-corelibs/filewriter/README.md

 [![codecov](https://codecov.io/gh/go-corelibs/filewriter/graph/badge.svg?token=GZgRVDKZlr)](https://codecov.io/gh/go-corelibs/filewriter)
 [![Go Report Card](https://goreportcard.com/badge/github.com/go-corelibs/filewriter)](https://goreportcard.com/report/github.com/go-corelibs/filewriter)

-# go-corelibs/filewriter - file writer that does not keep open file handles
+# filewriter - file writer that does not keep open file handles

 filewriter is a package for writing things to files that other processes may also be writing to at the same time so it does not keep any open file handles